 13. Use Apple OS Color Picker – this changes the interface for selecting colors from ours (default) to Apple’s and back.

 14. Extra Tester Feedback – when this setting is on it adds tech details and the photo you have open.
 Reach us for Tech Support from the top of the manual in the nav bar & tapping on ‘Tech Support’.
 Sending an email this way helps our tenacious but slightly crazy programmer to debug the riddles/mysteries buried in ios to create new and more awesome versions of iWatermark+

 iWatermark has 12 major types of watermarks, text, arc text, bitmap, vector, border, signature, QR, metadata, StegoMark, resize, custom filter and export options.
 We’ll start with the Text Watermark and use it as an example to display all settings.

 Before proceeding it’s important to understand that each watermark type has a settings page, each watermark type has its own settings and setting in common with others.
 The ‘Text Watermark’ has the most settings and so it gets the most explanations of settings in one place.

 Text watermarks are easy to create.
 Text is sharp at any size and depends on the available fonts. iWatermark+ gives access to 292 beautiful fonts.

 To start, on the main page, touch the left most icon and select a photo as a background to help create and view your watermark.
 After you create a watermark then you can use it to watermark photos.

-1. Touch the Text… item on this page of all the watermark types.
+1. Touch the Text… item at the top of the watermark types page (shown below) .

 3. The settings are grayed out till you hit ‘Done’ just once.
 That will make the settings below active and then you can adjust scale, opacity, etc. If you hit ‘Done’ twice you will go back to the main screen where you can select the settings icon for that watermark to return.